rigon/photo-gallery/README.md

 Contributions to this project are very welcome, by reporting issues or just by sharing your support.
 That means the world to me!

 Please help me maintaining this project, only with your support I can take the time to make it even better.
-Look here for more info https://www.rigon.tk/#contribute
+[Look here for more info!](https://rigon.github.io/#contribute)

 <!--
 ### Code Splitting